Skip to content

 Common pitfalls

-• Placement with {{user_message}}.
-For non-in_place_of_user placements {{user_message}} expands to the empty string — the user message is emitted as its own separate turn.
+• {{user_message}} (or the resolved-input slot) inside the template.
+It always expands to the empty string when it duplicates the input the placement is already framing — the resolved input is emitted as its own separate turn regardless.
 Remove it from the template.

 • Unknown sections.
 Mustache silently ignores unknown section names.
 If {{#knowledge_rag}} renders nothing, check that your Retrieve node has source: "rag".

-• Empty knowledge — Before/After placements.
+• Empty knowledge.
 When the template renders to an empty string (e.g. a {{#has_chunks}} block with no chunks), the server skips injecting the extra message entirely.
-The user message still goes through on its own, so the model is never left with an empty turn.
+The resolved input still goes through on its own, so the model is never left with an empty turn.